ibmresilient/resilient-community-apps/fn_teams/README.md

 # add multiple parameters for the channels to access and their webhook.
 #  The channel name is used in the function input: teams_channel
 #<channel_name>=<teams channel webhook>
+# use this channel reference to use the self-test capability of resilient-circuits
+#selftest=<teams channel webhook>
 ```

 Any number of channels can be configured, each with it's own inbound webhook.
 If you're unfamiliar with Teams' inbound webhooks, refer to the setup
 documentation such as this [medium article](https://medium.com/@ankush.kumar133/get-started-with-microsoft-team-connectors-incoming-webhook-a330657993e7)

 Copy the webhook URL and add it to your `[fn_teams]` section using a label which refers to the channel.
 This label is then used in your Resilient workflow, configuring the `Teams Post Message` function's `teams_channel` input parameter.

 ## Support